-…Because Manchester is gifted with some incredible restaurants serving up the most delicious sushi.
+Manchester is gifted with some incredible restaurants serving up the most delicious sushi.
 That’s just how we roll!
-From the spots that won’t break the bank to the ones that are perfect for a treat, we’ve provided you with the ultimate guide to sushi in Manchester that’ll have you hooked.
+From the spots that won’t break the bank to the ones that are perfect for a treat, we’ve provided you with the ultimate guide to sushi in Manchester that’ll have you hook, line and sinker.

 One of the boujee cocktail spots in Manchester, Cottonopolis also offers an incredible range of Japanese-inspired food, including some visually stunning sushi.
 The food is aesthetically led and almost too pretty to actually eat!
 The menu includes a variety of things to try, with prime-cut sliced Sashimi, Nigiri, Maki, Nori Tacos and Tataki on the ‘Ice’ menu.

 The wider menu also includes some fantastic Japanese-inspired dishes, such as Kushi Robata skewers, Wagyu beef, crab Tempura and Bao Buns.
-Not only that, the cocktails are a real highlight – with Japanese-style beverages finished off with Asian touches.
+Not only that, the cocktails are a real highlight – with Japanese-style beverages finished off the likes of Yuzu soda and Sake.
 Cottonopolis, 16 Newton St, Manchester, M1 2AE.

 2. Sunset by Australasia